 Mind over Body

-That entire process is actually reversible and has been scientifically observed although still debated.
 If you voluntarily pump up your chest and correct your back so to be as tall as possible, open your arms and clench your fists, the brain will produce the necessary hormones.
 Why?
-Because they both go together.
+Because they both work together.

 Like a Boss